MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 A recovery key can't be stored in any of the following locations:

 - The drive being encrypted
-- The root directory of a non-removable drive
+- The root directory of a nonremovable drive
 - An encrypted volume

 ### Self-recovery in Microsoft Entra ID